dirkagterhuis/spotify-export/README.md

 # To do
-- [ ] Clean up this to-do and make it available for the general public
+- [ ] Clean up this to-do and make it available for the general public -> move to do to private notes.
 - [ ] Spotify-app
   - Deploy to AWS.
     - [ ] check verschil Elastic Beanstalk and EC2, zoals https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server